opensyria/OpenSyria/doc/p2p-bad-ports.md

-When OpenSyria Core automatically opens outgoing P2P connections, it chooses a peer (address and port) from its list of potential peers.
+When OpenSY automatically opens outgoing P2P connections, it chooses a peer (address and port) from its list of potential peers.
 This list is populated with unchecked data gossiped over the P2P network by other peers.

-A malicious actor may gossip an address:port where no OpenSyria node is listening, or one where a service is listening that is not related to the OpenSyria network.
+A malicious actor may gossip an address:port where no OpenSY node is listening, or one where a service is listening that is not related to the OpenSY network.
-As a result, this service may occasionally get connection attempts from OpenSyria nodes.
+As a result, this service may occasionally get connection attempts from OpenSY nodes.

 "Bad" ports are ones used by services which are usually not open to the public and usually require authentication.
-A connection attempt (by OpenSyria Core, trying to connect because it thinks there is a OpenSyria node on that address:port) to such service may be considered a malicious action by an ultra-paranoid administrator.
+A connection attempt (by OpenSY, trying to connect because it thinks there is a OpenSY node on that address:port) to such service may be considered a malicious action by an ultra-paranoid administrator.
 An example for such a port is 22 (ssh).
 On the other hand, connection attempts to public services that usually do not require authentication are unlikely to be considered a malicious action, e.g. port 80 (http).

-Below is a list of "bad" ports which OpenSyria Core avoids when choosing a peer to connect to.
+Below is a list of "bad" ports which OpenSY avoids when choosing a peer to connect to.
 If a node is listening on such a port, it will likely receive fewer incoming connections.